 Now that you have created your nonprofit corporation, you can obtain your federal and Delaware state tax exemptions.
 Here are the steps you must take to obtain your tax-exempt status:

 To obtain federal tax-exempt status from the IRS, you will need to complete and file IRS Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
 This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
 For line-by-line instructions on how to complete the Form 1023, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).

 Smaller nonprofits may be eligible to file Form 1023-EZ, Streamlined Application for Recognition of Exemption under Section 501(c)(3) of the Internal Revenue Code.
 This is a much simpler, shorter form that is filed online.
 Only smaller nonprofits--those with projected annual gross receipts of less than $50,000 and total assets of less than $250,000--are eligible to use the streamlined 1023-EZ application.

 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.

-Once a corporation obtains 501(c)(3) tax-exempt status from the IRS, it is automatically exempt from Delaware corporate income tax.
+Once a corporation obtains 501(c)(3) tax-exempt status from the IRS, it is automatically exempt from Delaware corporate income tax, and from the gross receipts tax on the sales of most goods and services.
 Nonprofits are also exempt from various state and local property taxes and business license fees.
 See the Department of Finance, Division of Revenue website for more information on state tax exemptions.